 Settlement of opt-out (but not opt-in) collective proceedings is regulated by statute and overseen by the CAT (which must approve the terms of any settlement reached).
 In certain circumstances, collective settlements can also be reached in respect of claims even if a collective proceedings order has not been issued.

-The Financial Conduct Authority (FCA) may (under section 404 and sections 404A to 404G of the Financial Services and Markets Act 2000 (FSMA)) make rules requiring certain firms to establish and operate a consumer redress scheme in relation to a widespread or regular failure by such firms to comply with requirements applicable to the carrying on by them of any activity.
-The relevant requirements include both FCA rules and the general law.
+The Financial Services and Markets Act (FSMA) is the main statutory framework for financial services regulation in England and Wales and contains the powers of the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
+The FCA may (under section 404 and sections 404A to 404G of FSMA require firms authorised by the FCA (including payment service providers and electronic money issuers) to establish and operate a consumer redress scheme, where there is found to have been a widespread or regular failure by such a firm to comply with relevant requirements.
+The relevant requirements include both FCA rules and the general law, but do not extend to the FCA’s Principles for Businesses.
 The power can be used if it appears to the FCA that, as a result of the failure, consumers have suffered (or may suffer) loss or damage in respect of which a remedy or relief would be available in legal proceedings, and the FCA considers that it is desirable to make rules to secure redress for consumers in respect of the failure.
 In addition, pursuant to section 404F(7) of FSMA, the FCA may vary the permission or authorisation of a firm to require it to establish and operate a scheme that corresponds to, or is similar to, a consumer redress scheme.
-The FCA also has administrative powers to require restitution under section 384 of FSMA, which it has previously used to establish a compensatory scheme for investors who suffered loss in connection with an overstatement of expected profits by Tesco plc in 2014.
+The FCA also has administrative powers to require restitution under section 384 of FSMA, which it has previously used, for example, to establish a compensatory scheme for investors who suffered loss in connection with an overstatement of expected profits by Tesco plc in 2014.26

 The FCA has used its power under section 404 of FSMA to introduce rules on consumer redress schemes in the CONRED section of its handbook.
-In addition to providing general rules on consumer redress schemes, CONRED also sets out in Chapter 2 the rules and key documents of the Arch cru Consumer Redress Scheme.
-In practice, a great many more redress programmes are conducted by firms under supervision of the FCA or a skilled person appointed by the FCA without use of section 404 of FSMA or CONRED.
+In practice, a great many more redress programmes, past business reviews and remediation programmes are conducted by firms under informal supervision of the FCA or a skilled person appointed by the FCA under section 166 FSMA without use of section 404 of FSMA or CONRED.

 Statutory voluntary redress schemes have also been introduced in the competition law context, under which compensation may be offered by businesses as a result of infringement decisions made in respect of them.
 Such schemes are subject to the approval of the CMA.